deadlyvipers/dojo_rules/introduction.md

 hello this is zh
-yeah, my favourate class is git.
+yeah, my favourate class is Ruby